 What coverage with international health insurance?

-You will be covered by good expat insurance like GoldExpat worldwide.
+You will be covered by a good expat insurance like GoldExpat worldwide.
 You will also have the opportunity to be covered as soon as you join given the urgency that this infection may have.
 Mondassur advises you to take out international health insurance like GoldExpat if you live abroad.
 Simple repatriation assistance guarantees will not cover you.
+You will be covered in your country of expatriation and also if you return to France or if you are traveling.

-As for travel insurance for your vacation, epidemics are usually not covered.
+As far as travel insurance is concerned for your vacation or studies,in general epidemics are not covered.
 You will need treatment in your home country for good care.
 Public authorities can also deal with the consequences of epidemics.
-If you have already purchased a Mondassur insurance plan but have not departed yet, we propose exceptionally to postpone your insurance coverage dates.
-Please send us an email to explain your situation in this case.
+If you already have Mondassur insurance and your trip is cancelled or postponed, we offer to postpone your travel dates.
+For this, the easiest way is to contact us by email explaining your situation.